Meshiest/omegga-doors/README.md

   - `/door oneway` - a door that can only open, but not close
   - `/door destruction` - a door that simply clears its bricks
   - `/door disabled` - a door that can only be opened via trigger
+  - `/door resettable` - a door that can be reset by plugin interop or /resetdoors command
   - `/door password:1a2b3c4` or `/door pin:1a2b3c4` - a door that needs to be decrypted (literally) with `/doorpass 1a2b3c4` for usage. (these doors cannot be opened by config-authorized users as they are literally encrypted with the password)
   - (example) `/door private destruction` a door only you can click and clear